Stono/migsql/README.md

   - Store the "state" of the database (ie its current migration) in a migration table on the server itself.
   - Support multiple database confgurations per project.
   - Be a globally accessible binary executable, installed via gem for ease of use.
-  - Currently only supports linux due to the freetds requirement.
+  - Supports both linux and windows

 ## Outstanding Work
 NOTE: migsql is still under development, in need of a nice 'Green Refactor'.